RAF-Avia

 RAF-Avia is a Latvian airline headquartered in Riga and based at Riga International Airport.

 History

-The airline was established in 1990 with the purpose of delivering parts and manufacturing materials for the Riga Autobus Factory (RAF).
+The airline was established in 1990 with the purpose of delivering parts and manufacturing materials for the Riga Autobus Factory (RAF), with the factory buying at least 4 planes.
 It started operations in 1991.
 In 1994, RAF-Avia began to move into the commercial charter sector.
 In 1996, it became a private limited company.
 It is 100% owned by the RAF-Avia group.

 In August 2016, the airline stationed two aircraft at Frankfurt Hahn Airport to operate ad hoc charter flights.

 Destinations

 RAF-Avia operates cargo services for TNT, DHL and others, as well as transport for the military and the United Nations and passenger charters.
 In late 2015 RAF-Avia announced that it is considering starting regular passenger flights in 2016.